threelittlemonkeys/tokenization/README.md

 # Tokenization

-Unsupervised tokenization and word segmentation.
+Python implementations of tokenization and word segmentation.

 ## References